From queue to completion: Background actions are now available for Gadget projects

 You can run this action in the foreground by making an API call (from either your backend or frontend):

-And you can run this action in the background by enqueuing the forward string:
+And you can run this action in the background by enqueuing the action with parameters if needed.

 That’s it – no complex integrations or tedious setup required.
 Once you've enqueued your action, Gadget will run it as soon as it can in your serverless hosting environment.
 You can set a maximum number of retries, and view the status and outcome of a background action in the Queues section within your Gadget editor.